ashutoshdb/eos/README.md

     - counting

-- sem wait check the value by one and dec by 1
+- sem wait check the value by one and dec by 1 if value is 0 it waits if value is 1 its execute
 - sem post increse the value by 1